-If you’ve been searching for a job for any serious amount of time, then you understand how difficult it can be to find a job in 2017.
+Looking for a new role?
+If you’ve been searching for a job for any serious amount of time, then you understand how difficult it can be to find a job these days.
 You might even wonder if you’re perhaps not as employable as you thought you were.

-It can be frustrating to look at job boards and see all those open positions, especially when your resume is being ignored.
+It can be frustrating to look at job boards and see all those open positions, especially when your cover letter and resume are being ignored.
 And it’s hard to ignore all those ‘Help Wanted’ signs you see whenever you’re driving through any town’s business district.